nickbrandt/GitLab/doc/development/usage_ping/index.md

 Only deprecated metrics can be removed from Usage Ping.

-For example of metric removal process take a look at this [example issue](https://gitlab.com/gitlab-org/gitlab/-/issues/297029)
+For an example of the metric removal process take a look at this [example issue](https://gitlab.com/gitlab-org/gitlab/-/issues/297029)

 To remove a deprecated metric: